 One of the most unique characters in Terry Pratchett’s Discworld series is Death himself.
 This skeletal figure with a fondness for cats and an inability to understand human emotions has been a fixture in the series since the very beginning.

-But it wasn’t until the fourth book, “Mort”, that Death became a main character in his own right.
+In the fourth book of the Discworld, “Mort”, Death became a main character in his own right.
 From there, he went on to star in several more books, in which we see Death grappling with the challenges of being “an anthropomorphic personification of one of life’s greatest mysteries”, as well as exploring the complexities of the human experience from a unique perspective.

 Sian Clifford reads this subseries that also features Death’s granddaughter Susan.